nurkeevich/ProtractorFramework/README.md

 	  @example @happy-flow @angular @visitor @julie
 	  Scenario: As a visitor I want to be greeted
 	  ?
 Given I visit the Angular homepage
-	  ?
-Given I submit the name "Julie"
-	  ?
-Then I am greeted as "Hello Julie!"

-	  @example @happy-flow @angular @todo @count @validate
-	  Scenario: Validate todo list
-	  ?
-Given I visit the Angular homepage
-	  ?
-Given I count 2 todo's
-	  ?
-Then the last todo should hold "build an AngularJS app"

-	  @example @happy-flow @angular @todo @count @add
-	  Scenario: Add a todo
-	  ?
-Given I visit the Angular homepage
-	  ?
-Given I add the todo "write a protractor test"
-	  ?
-Then I should have 3 todo's
-	  ?
-And the last todo should hold "write a protractor test"

 	Warnings: